-Found only in our southeast counties, Slender Lip Fern is easily distinguished by the bead-like segments on the pinnae and long, coarse hairs.
-The only other fern in Minnesota of a similar size and degree of hairiness is Rusty Woodsia (Woodsia ilvensis), which also inhabits rock faces but has numerous, long scales all along the stem and on the lower surface of the pinnae, and round sori.
+Slender Lip Fern, formerly known as Cheilanthes feei, is found only in our southeast counties and is easily distinguished by the bead-like segments on the pinnae and long, coarse hairs.
+The only other fern in Minnesota of a similar size and degree of hairiness is Rusty Woodsia (Woodsia ilvensis), which also inhabits rock faces but has numerous, long scales all along the stem and on the lower surface of the pinnae, plus has round sori.
 The related Hairy Lip Fern (Cheilanthes lanosa) is not known to be present in Minnesota but is just across the river in southwest Wisconsin, is a rather larger plant (to 16 inches) and lacks the bead-like segments that are obvious on Slender Lip Fern.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk taken at Whitewater State Park, Winona County.
+Photos by Peter M. Dziuk taken at Whitewater State Park, Winona County.

 Have you seen this plant in Minnesota, or have any other comments about it?